 AND FATHER PLEASE,

-MY ONLY SON.
+MY BELOVED SON.

 When I finally got home, my son was already fast asleep.
 I was heartbroken to have missed him.
 I needed his warmth, his life, his love.